keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 ### Option 1.
 Conda Virtual Environment (Recommended)

-#### A. Download and install `Conda`
+1. Download and install `Conda`

-A.1.
+1.1.
 Download `Miniconda` (a free minimal version of Anaconda) for Python 3.7 from [here](https://docs.conda.io/en/latest/miniconda.html).
 Remember to choose `Python3` (3.7) and the corrected installer for your operating system.

-A.2.
+1.2.
 Execute the downloaded installer, and follow the instructions to install.
 It will ask you where to put conda (Default is `$HOME`).
 After the installation, `conda` command can be called in shell (for Mac / Linux).
 For Windows, you can find `anaconda prompt` from your start menu to open a shell environment.

-#### B. Clone the repository and download data files
+2. Clone the repository and download data files

-B.1.
+2.1.
 Clone the current repository to a directory, for example `$HOME/JS2020`.
 ```
 mkdir $HOME/JS2020 && cd $HOME/JS2020 git clone https://github.com/keweiyao/JETSCAPE2020-TRENTO-BAYES.git
 ```

-B.2.
+2.2.
 Using the script `postBuild` to down the data
 ```
 cd $HOME/JS2020/JETSCAPE2020-TRENTO-BAYES
 bash postBuild
 ```
 Now `ls` and you should see the downloaded folder `ModelData/`.

-#### C. Create conda virtual environment and test the notebook
+3. Create conda virtual environment and test the notebook

-C.1.
+3.1.
 Create conda virtual environment.
 ```
 conda env create -f environment.yml
 ```
 This should create a virtual environment called `trento-bayes`.
 You can check if it exists and its location by `conda env list`.
 The required libraries are installed in this environment (these libraries are listed in `environment.yml`, except for `emcee` package, which is listed in the `pip` `requirements.txt`).
 If you want to delete this environment after the lecture, you can do `conda env remove -n <name-of-environment>`.

-C.2.
+3.2.
 To activate the environment
 ```
 conda activate trento-bayes
 ```